csa-iot/data-model/README.md

 Viewing As HTML
 ===============
-The library.xml field has a stylesheet associated which can generate a HTML representation of the ZCL Library.
+The library.xml field has a stylesheet associated which can generate a HTML representation of the CL Library.
 This can be accessed by running the following python command inside the directory.
 The <port> attribute indicates the port you want to run on.

 python -m SimpleHTTPServer <port>